What is the average retirement savings balance by age?

 Achieving that goal requires asking questions that have no easy answers: How much money will you need?
 How can you measure your progress toward a target decades in the future?

 Often, people trying to figure out how well they’re doing begin by comparing their own savings with those of others in the same age bracket.
-If you’re curious how you stack up, data collected by the Federal Reserve in its 2019 Survey of Consumer Finances, shown below, can tell you.
-What those numbers can’t do, though, is tell you how close you are to your goal.
+If you’re curious how you stack up, data collected by the Federal Reserve in its 2022 Survey of Consumer Finances, shown below, can tell you.

 Average retirement savings by age